 It might be a comedown after the Masters we have a much stronger field than usual but the RBC Heritage provides betting opportunities that shouldn’t be overlooked.

 Harbour Town Golf Links has hosted the Heritage since 1969, so there is plenty of course form to go on, creating strong trends.
 A par-71, it measures 7,100 yards but is no pushover.
 Small greens demand accuracy and a demon short game.

 Top-60 on tour for scoring average

 The field may be weakened as players recover from the Masters but the cream still rises to the top at Harbour Town.
 Ten of the last twelve winners ranked inside the top-60 on tour for scoring average.
 A good measure of all-round ability.

 Top-60 on tour for proximity to the hole

-Harbour Town’s greens were amongst the most difficult to hit in regulation in 2016r.
+Harbour Town’s greens were amongst the most difficult to hit in regulation in 2016.
 They are some of the smallest on tour and demand accurate iron play.
 The last twelve winners ranked inside the top-60 for proximity to the hole from their approach shots.

 Top-60 on tour for scrambling

 Because the greens are small at Harbour Town players will need to rely on their short game to save par.
 Eight of the last twelve winners ranked inside the top-60 for scrambling on tour.

 Players that fit all three trends: